How much do therapists charge in 2024?

 Geographical location

-If you are reading this, then there is a chance you or a loved one are facing some challenges in your life and are looking for a qualified therapist to reach out to.
-Whilst there is a wide range of different factors that contribute to how a therapist sets their prices, we’ve done some data-based research and determined approximately how much you can expect to be charged.
+If you are reading this, then there is a chance you or a loved one is facing some challenges in your life and looking for a qualified therapist to reach out to.
+While many factors contribute to how a therapist sets their prices, we’ve done some data-based research and determined approximately how much you can expect to be charged.

-According to a range of different US-based studies, an individual in-person therapy session is likely to cost somewhere between $150-$250.
-Zencare data found that the nationwide average cost of a therapy session is $182, but it is important to remember that these prices vary significantly depending on a range of different factors.
-On the other hand, a telehealth therapy session will probably sit somewhere between $60-$100
+According to Healthline (2024), in-person therapy sessions will vary depending on but likely cost between $100 and $250 in-person therapy and support groups.
+Zencare also found in 2022 that the nationwide average cost of a therapy session is $182, but it is essential to remember that these prices vary significantly depending on various factors such as location and experience.
+On the other hand, the cost of a telehealth therapy session will also vary depending on, but it will probably be somewhere between $60 and $100 for individual therapy and support groups.

-Zencare gathered data in February 2022 from the private practices registered within their database and had findings pertaining to cost differentiations between states.
-The results showed that the following five states had the most expensive therapy fees:
+Zencare's 2022 data from private practices registered within their database shows cost differences between states.
+The results showed that private practice in the following five states had the most expensive therapy fees:

 • New York